Chandrakirti: Prāsaṅga and reasoning

-Chandrakirti critiqued Bhāviveka on this point and argued that madhyamaka thinkers should instead only rely on prāsaṅga arguments (literally "consequence"), which mainly refers to reductio arguments that seek to show how an opponents views lead to absurd or unwanted consequences.
+Chandrakirti critiqued Bhāviveka on this point and argued that madhyamaka thinkers should instead only rely on prāsaṅga arguments (literally "consequence"), which mainly refers to reductio arguments that seek to show how an opponent's views lead to absurd or unwanted consequences.
 Furthermore, these reductio arguments only refute the opponents position on the opponent's own terms.
 They do not put forth a counter-position in return nor do they commit the madhyamika to the principles and conclusions used in the course of the argument.
 In this sense, the madhyamikas merely point out the absurdity of their opponents views without stating a position of their own, and merely indicate the truth indirectly.

 Chandrakirti states:Whoever speaks in terms of independently valid logical arguments (inferences) reaps some fault.
 We do not rely on them, because the only fruit of our arguments is the annulment of someone else's thesis.
 Chandrakirti argues that the idea that one must use the syllogistic arguments commits one to the acceptance of inherent natures or some other form of foundationalism or essentialism.
 He also points out that Nagarjuna did not make use of such arguments and relied on prāsaṅga.
 Chandrakirti sees figures like Bhāviveka as not really being madhyamikas, instead he sees them as logicians which "may take the side of the madhyamaka school out of a desire to parade the extent of his own dialectical skill."
 According to Chandrakirti, the philosophical practices of these logicians, motivated as they are by a desire for certainty and logic, becomes "an enormous reservoir where faults pile up one after another."
 Thus, Chandrakirti does not see Bhāviveka as being a madhyamika (unlike later Tibetan doxographers), but sees him as being a logician (tārkika), like other Buddhist thinkers such as Dignaga.